GateSolutionsAssuranceProtocolProofDocsPricingRequest pilot

 A human signed yes before your agent acts.

 EMILIA is the trust & accountability layer for AI agents, delivered as an MCP server.
-Verify receipts, check trust profiles, and — the flagship — require a named human sign-off before an agent does anything irreversible.
+Verify receipts and passkey signoffs, and — the flagship — require a named human sign-off before an agent does anything irreversible.
 Formally verified.
 Apache-2.0.

 Watch an agent get stopped →How it works